teejays/expert-tribble/deliverable-02.md

     Score: ___ / 4

-**4. Communication & Collaboration** (4 points)
+**4. Communication & Collaboration** (6 points)

 a.
-Are they collaborative, clear, and someone we'd enjoy working with?
+Were they able to effectively communicate their thought process? explain their trade-offs?

+    Score: ___ / 4

+b.
 Did they explain things in a thoughtful and non-defensive way?
 Were they able to narrate decisions like someone who communicates across PM/eng/stakeholder lines?

-    Score: ___ / 4
+    Score: ___ / 2

 **Total Score - Follow-up Interview (16 points)** Tally up the total score.